 Making Connections: Encouraging students to make connections between the text and their own experiences, other texts, or the world around them enhances comprehension.

-7. Use of Graphic Organizers: Tools like story maps, Venn diagrams, and KWL charts (Know, Want to know, Learned) help students organize information and visualize relationships between ideas.
+7. Use of Graphic Organisers: Tools like story maps, Venn diagrams, and KWL charts (Know, Want to know, Learned) help students organise information and visualise relationships between ideas.

 9. Independent Reading: Providing time for independent reading allows students to practice their skills and explore texts that interest them.
 Encouraging a variety of genres and levels helps build confidence and competence.